-This Strawberry Sorbet is a naturally sweetened frozen treat perfect for a hot day!
+This easy Strawberry Sorbet is a healthy, naturally sweetened frozen treat perfect for a hot day!
 With just 3 ingredients, this recipe makes a great dairy free ice cream alternative!

 I see you out there in the summer heat.